Association for Jewish Studies

 F. contact the Association

-G. submit articles to the Association’s journals, AJS Review and AJS Perspectives
+G. submit articles to the Association’s publications, AJS Review and AJS Perspectives

 You will be entering into a contract with us by participating in any of the foregoing activities, and it will be necessary for the Association to collect your personal data in order to perform the Association’s contractual obligation to you.